-Being identified as "In Need of Additional Support" means that the ST and/or TS has concerns about the TES's standard of work.
-Whilst this can be distressing, TES can work on these concerns, and can still earn a passing grade if the concerns are addressed.
+Being identified as "In Need of Additional Support" means that the ST and/or TS has serious concerns about the TES's standard of work.
+Whilst this can be distressing, TES can work on the concerns raised.
 If you receive an 'unsatisfactory' or 'fail' result for Professional Experience placement, which you feel has been unfairly awarded, you may request to have this decision reviewed.
 You may be given an opportunity to repeat the Professional Experience in a different setting.
 The Application for Review of Unsatisfactory Grade for Professional Experience form can be found in Section 3.
 See Section 3 for more information about "In Need of Additional Support".